caltechlibrary/cold/README.md

 Approach Details
 ----------------

-- **cold** is built using Newt.
-- Newt is used to generate the basic SQL models deployed in Postgres
+- **cold** is built to run against datasetd providing the back end with a front end built from templated HTML plus static CSS and JavaScript
-- PostgREST is used to provide a JSON API for managing objects and controlled vocabularies
+- Newt is used to speed application development through code generation, mostly HTML and JavaScript
-- Pandoc server is used to render JSON in a human friendly UI
-- Newt orchestrates the conversation between the web browser and the backend
-    - Newt gets a request from a web browser
-    - Newt talks to PostgREST
-    - Newt talks to Pandoc (if needed)
-    - Newt Responds to the browser

-An important distinction to note is Newt has zero concept of users or access control (unless you build that into your database setup, views and functions). **cold** as is typical at Caltech Library uses our single sign-on system, Shibboleth, to hand user authentication.
-Apache2 uses the user data provided by Shibboelth along with an access control list to control access to Newt (which listens via localhost only).

-**cold** like current Newt based projects assumes a shallow model of access crontrol.
-If you need more then you need to build that from within Postgres itself.

-Pandoc as a template engine has no concept of session or who is accessing it.
-It just gets a request and if the the request is valid processes the result through the included JSON encoded data and pandoc template.
-Pandoc un server mode doesn't read from disk after launch, doesn't procude logs and does not maintain state.
+- Newt is also used for code generatation, e.g. Newt's Mustache templates

+An important point to taking this approach.
+The application has zero concept of users and access control.
+Access control is defered to our front end web server using Shibboleth.

+**cold** is implemented as two deployments of datasetd.
+One instance provides a read only JSON API, the other instances is a restricted read/write API.

-**cold**'s End Points
+**cold**'s Read-Only End Points
 ---------------------

 JSON API is provided by PostgREST.
 The following end point descriptions support the GET method.

+The public endpoints are (using the HTTP GET method)

 `/`
 : A description of PostgREST information